 Initiation of Medication and Medication Monitoring

-If you and your psychiatric provider agree that you should begin medication, you will have periodic follow-up appointments so your provider can monitor its effectiveness and possible side effects and determine if any changes in dosage or medication type are needed.
+If you and your psychiatric provider agree that you should begin medication, you will have periodic follow-up appointments.
+This allows your provider to monitor its effectiveness and possible side effects and determine if they need to make any changes in dosage or medication type.

 Continuing on Medications Begun at Home or Elsewhere